 Julia Heslop is an artist, writer and researcher based at The NewBridge Project, Newcastle upon Tyne, UK.
-She has a BA in Fine Art from the Glasgow School of Art and a Master of Fine Art from Newcastle University.
-She is currently undertaking a PhD in Human Geography at Durham University.
+She has a BA in Fine Art from the Glasgow School of Art, a Master of Fine Art from Newcastle University and a PhD in Human Geography at Durham University.
+She is currently a postdoctoral research fellow in Architecture at Newcastle University.
 She works interdisciplinarily across the boundaries of art and architecture and it often takes the form of large scale architectural installations, cross art-form performances and video.

 Protohome, Newcastle upon Tyne

 'Urban Organisms' at The NewBridge Project, Newcastle upon Tyne

 Sound piece: 'No Map, only Memory' broadcast on stress.fm as part of the Lisbon Architecture Triennale.

 Live performance of 'You Can Take It With You' at Newbridge Studios, Newcastle upon Tyne as part of Project Rhubarb's 'Border's Project'.

 'You Can Take It With You' at the Everyword Festival of New Writing, Playhouse Theatre, Liverpool.

 'You Can Take It With You' as part of the arts collective All Across The Telegraphs, commissioned and shown at Up the Wall festival of performing

 arts, Chester.
 This was a multimedia piece consisting of an installation, music and spoken word.

 BA (Hons) Fine Art: Painting & Printmaking, Glasgow School of Art (2:1)